linode/terraform-linode-k8s/example/README.md

 - Wordpress - Something to look at
 - mysql - Exercise CSI

-Note: mysqlha chart is used only because it uses a stateful set

 ## Requirements

 - [Helm binary and tiller on cluster](https://docs.helm.sh/using_helm/)
+- A domain that be safely overwritten by external-dns

 ## Steps

+- export DOMAIN=example.com
 - ./init.sh
 - kubectl get pods -w

+Navigate to

+- wordpress.example.com
+- traefik.example.com (Traefik admin dashboard)

+## Notes

+- mysqlha chart is used because it is a stateful set
+- traefik acme staging is intentionally set to true